MasonReckCRC/CeRiouC_BinaryImageEditor/README.md

 # CeRiouC_BinaryImageEditor
-Image Editor and Painting Tool for small microcontroller binary pixel screens written in python IDE used is PyCharm, I will make a runnable application for this soon (check if there is one already).
+Image Editor and Painting Tool for small microcontroller binary pixel screens written in python using pyGame IDE used is PyCharm, I will make a runnable application for this soon (check if there is one already).

 List of Capabilities: